-Sexual harassment or other misconduct against university employees in the workplace may violate this policy, the university's policy on Discrimination, Harassment, and Retaliation (Operating Policy 03.03), or both.
+Sexual harassment or other misconduct against University employees in the workplace may violate both this policy and/ or the University's policy on Discrimination, Harassment, and Retaliation (Operating Policy 03.03).
 When reporting workplace sexual harassment that does not involve sexual assault or other violence, employees are encouraged to follow the reporting procedures contained in Operating Policy 03.03.

-However, in all cases-regardless of the relevant policy-employees should feel free to report the matter directly to the Title IX Coordinator or the Chief Human Resources Officer.
+If workplace misconduct does involve sexual assault or other violence, employees should never attempt to resolve the matter directly with the accused person.
+In such cases, employees should report the matter directly to the Title IX Coordinator or the Chief Human Resources Officer.